Henric Streitman: Prezentul and Viitorul

 Streitman's political stances became the subject of controversy when it came to his ignoring the territorial and cultural conflicts opposing Romania and Austria-Hungary.
 In October 1897, as a representative of Liberalul newspaper, he was invited by the Hungarian literary community to visit Budapest.
 He accepted the invitation, as did his colleagues Brănișteanu and Henric Sanielevici; most Romanian journalists rejected it, noting that their newspapers were in fact banned from even reaching Transleithania.
 In June 1900, Streitman and Petre I. Sturdza attended the Budapest premiere of Radu D. Rosetti's play, O lecție, and were fêted there by Hungarian journalists.
 According to Gazeta Transilvaniei, this implied that Streitman had "Hungarian sympathies", and had thus befriended Romania's rivals.

+In May 1899, as the Conservative Party took control of the administration, it identified Streitman as a publicist for the rival National Liberal Party.
+He was reportedly harassed by General Ion Algiu, leader of the Romanian Police, who asked him to end such activities or be deported as a foreign national.
 In February 1903, Streitman was ultimately naturalized Romanian by special vote of the Senate.
 Covering this event, the community newspaper Egalitatea described him as fost evreŭ (a "former Jew").
-According to a 1937 report in Új Kelet review, Streitman had embraced Romanian Orthodoxy—this was after the National Liberal Party chairman, Dimitrie Sturdza, had "predicted a great career for him in case he converted."
+According to a 1937 report in Új Kelet review, Streitman had embraced Romanian Orthodoxy—this was after the National Liberals' chairman, Dimitrie Sturdza, had "predicted a great career for him in case he converted."
 As a result, both Henric and Rachel "discreetly sunk their heads under holy water at some church in the suburbs".
-Henic now took on the Christian name "Ștefan", which he kept for the rest of his life.
+Henric now took on the Christian name "Ștefan", which he kept for the rest of his life.
 He denounced his own baptism soon after, when his pious mother died, leaving him "overcome with remorse".
 He recited the kaddish in her memory at Malbim Synagogue, where he continued to pray regularly, always wrapped in a tallit.